Controversy Erupts Over New King Charles Portrait’s ‘Blood-Red’ Palette

 Buckingham Palace has revealed the latest official portrait of King Charles, which is the first one painted since his coronation in May.

 The Worshipful Company of Drapers, a medieval guild of wool and cloth that now focuses on philanthropy, commissioned a painting measuring almost nine by seven feet.
-It will be displayed in Drapers' Hall, which has a gallery dedicated to British monarchs.
+It will be displayed in Drapers' Hall, which has a gallery dedicated to monarchs.

 The king posed for Yeo on four occasions, each lasting around an hour.
 This started back in 2021 when he was still the Prince of Wales.